AzureAiDevs/hub/website/blog/2023-aia/2023-04-10-azure-cog-openai-sdks/index.md

  -->

-- The Azure AI Hub is a repository for Azure AI developers with code samples and discussion channels.
+- The Azure AI Hub repo
-- The hub focuses on promoting responsible AI practices, such as transparency, fairness, and accountability.
+- Code samples and discussion channels.
-- The Azure AI Hub provides resources for developers to learn and implement responsible AI practices.
+- Best practices for using the Azure AI SDKs.

 <!--
 - Main point 1